maantos/PythonTask/README.md

-# PythonTask
+# PythonTasks
-Just learning pytohn
+Try to get better at programming..